Grounding and Lightning Protection

 - Coaxial lightning arrestor at the building entry, grounded to the rod with short, straight copper

-- Radio and power supply chassis connected to the ground system
+- Radio and power supply chassis connected to the ground system inside the shack

 - All ground connections clean, tight, and corrosion-free